Lion(fish) and Tiger(sharks), Oh My!

 For some unknown reason, the Stellar sea lions are in severe decline – 80% in Alaska in the last 30 years.
 Of course this is being studied from all angles but we made sure to let Damian know that his kids may never be so lucky as to get yelped at by one of these massive mammals.

 From there, we were excited to see the Marsh Trek.
 Damian knows and enjoys his turtles and snakes and frogs and such.
 Annnnnnd it was closed.
-Furthermore, it’s not even mentioned on the aquarium’s website and while on the brochure’s map, there is no description.
-So here is mine:
+(Fortunately, it was open and pretty darn cool during all subsequent visits.)

 “Some say they have a nose like a cow, but these cownose rays are actually related to the shark family, with cartilage and a small, shark-like dorsal fin.
 They are active and inquisitive, preferring to swim near the top of the tank, unlike other species of rays that rest on the bottom.”
 Oh brochure, you’re so “brochure-y.”